mcferront/ss_minnow/Docs/status.md

 ----
    Mary Ann with a single shift register
-      sr clock hooked to 8mhz for sanity why is color not outputting correctly?
+      sr clock hooked to 8mhz for sanity color D7 goes to Q7 when PL is low causing the first loaded color to hold longer i think the imprecise timing of this causes the pixel flicker how does NES do it?
-         ideally clk is pulled low while PL is low

    Document Ocean pipeline + specs
    Breadboard Mary Ann